COVID-19 – LATEST COLLEGE SPORTS UPDATES

-We are closely following the latest Government advice and are working hard on what this means for our athletes.
-The current situation is naturally having an impact on universities and colleges, SAT exams, Eligibility Centres, playing schedules, visa applications and flights so we thought we would provide you with some useful links to help you get the latest info:
+We are continuing to closely follow the latest Government advice and are working hard on what this means for our athletes.
+The current situation is naturally having an impact on universities and colleges, SAT exams, Eligibility Centres, playing schedules, visa applications and flights so we thought we would provide you with some useful information below to help you get the latest updates.

 The impact from the COVID-19 virus has been significantly felt across the NCAA’s 1,100-plus institutions and nearly 500,000 student-athletes.
 On March 12, the global health threat led to the cancellation of the remaining NCAA winter and spring championships.
 Seasons were canceled before they started.
 Others ended abruptly.
 Universities across the country have since shifted to online learning for the rest of the semester.
 A new normal is still being formed, as the NCAA and its members work together to navigate these difficult times.
 They do so #UnitedAsOne.